 It’s also useful to know how to care for your dental pain at home until the dentist can see you.
 This will likely improve the outcome of your emergency dental service while also decreasing the chances of future oral complications.

 If you’re experiencing tooth sensitivity, sore gums, bad breath, or other dental ailments, make an emergency appointment with your regular dentist for a checkup or walk-in.

 While it is crucial to treat these conditions promptly, they are not dental emergencies.
 On the other hand, the circumstances below do require emergency dental care.

-A Toothache can be overwhelming, making it impossible to eat, sleep, and carry out your daily responsibilities.
+A toothache can be overwhelming, making it impossible to eat, sleep, and carry out your daily responsibilities.
 Severe tooth pain is often caused by a dental abscess, infection, or advanced tooth decay that has aggravated the nerves in and around your tooth.
-If your pain and tooth discomfort does not dissipate after taking over-the-counter pain relievers, please call an emergency dentist, and follow these tips:
+If your pain and tooth discomfort does not dissipate after taking over-the-counter pain relievers, please call a 24-hour emergency dentist and follow these tips:

 Please don’t ever apply aspirin or any other pain reliever directly to your gums or teeth, as this can exasperate the gum tissue and make matters much worse.

 An emergency dentist can examine the problematic tooth and get x-rays to determine the cause of the pain.
 Root canal treatment or same-day tooth extraction might be required to treat the abscess and associated pain; antibiotics may also be prescribed.